WHAT’S NEW? SEP-1 Measures are Now Public on CMS Hospital Compare

 Sepsis Statistics and Trends

-- Every year, severe sepsis strikes more than 1 million Americans3
+- Every year, severe sepsis strikes more than 1.7 million Americans3.

-- Volume overload in septic patients is associated with an increased risk of mortality5,6.
+- A cornerstone of treating patients with Septic Shock is IV Fluid therapy.
+However, volume overload in septic patients is associated with an increased risk of mortality5,6.

 - The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in US hospitals, costing more than $20 billion in 20117.